kexiZeroing/kexiZeroing.github.io/src/blog/work-project-notes-chinese.md

 Use `$fetch`, `useFetch`, or `useAsyncData` in Nuxt: https://masteringnuxt.com/blog/when-to-use-fetch-usefetch-or-useasyncdata-in-nuxt-a-comprehensive-guide

+- The `useFetch` composable is the best choice to load initial data once on the server.
+It prevents extra calls after hydration.
+- The `$fetch` method is more direct for forms or user-triggered actions.
+It doesn’t store SSR data in the Nuxt payload and doesn’t automatically prevent re-fetching.

 **Preventing Duplicate Requests:**
 1. UI Blocking
   - Disable submit buttons immediately after click